Hunting in NAMMCO member countries

 Seals

-In 2019 Iceland introduced a general ban on seal hunting with an exception under special licences for subsistence use (Regulation No. 1100/2019).
-Primarily harbour and grey seals are hunted.
+In 2019 Iceland introduced a general ban on all seal hunting in Icelandic territorial waters (including at sea, in rivers and other water bodies) with an exception under special licenses for subsistence use (Regulation No. 1100/2019).
+Primarily harbour and grey seals were hunted.
 Previously landowners had the right to hunt seals on their land without any restrictions on numbers.
+After the introduction of regulation No. 1100/2019, the Directorate of Fisheries can provide conditional exemptions for land owners to hunt seals for own utilization within 115 m adjacent to the shore.
+However, this exemption is limited to own traditional use and does not allow for the shooting of seals in water to protect the harvesting of anadromous fish.

 The traditional seal hunt in Iceland revolves around hunting pups.
 Harbour seal pups are mainly hunted using netting.
 Nets used for this purpose are large meshed nets, often referred to as sealing-nets.
 The pups are caught in nets set close to small rocky islands or across creeks and channels.
 The seal pups are then clubbed and subsequently bled.
 Animal welfare laws in Iceland forbid drowning as a killing method, which means that the nets need to be monitored regularly to avoid that the pups drown.
 Grey seal pups, on the other hand, are almost entirely killed on land in pupping areas during the pupping period in October, using either a seal club or by shooting.
 Adult grey seals are sometimes hunted as well, using calibre rifles (.222 -243 calibre).